Sternoclavicular joint

-The sternoclavicular joint or sternoclavicular articulation is a synovial saddle joint between the manubrium of the sternum, and the clavicle, as well as the first rib.
-The joint possesses a joint capsule, and an articular disk, and is reinforced by multiple ligaments.
+The sternoclavicular joint or sternoclavicular articulation is a synovial saddle joint between the manubrium of the sternum, and the clavicle, and the first costal cartilage.
+The joint possesses a joint capsule, and an articular disc, and is reinforced by multiple ligaments.

 Structure

-The joint is structurally classed as a synovial plane joint and functionally classed as a diarthrosis and multiaxial joint.
+The joint is structurally classified as a synovial saddle joint and functionally classed as a diarthrosis and multiaxial joint.
 It is composed of two portions separated by an articular disc of fibrocartilage.

-The joint is formed by the sternal end of the clavicle, the clavicular notch (the superior and lateral part of the sternum), and (the superior surface of) the cartilage of the first rib (visible from the outside as the suprasternal notch).
+The joint is formed by the sternal end of the clavicle, the clavicular notch of the sternum, and (the superior surface of) the costal cartilage of the first rib.
 The articular surface of the clavicle is larger than that of the sternum, and is invested with a layer of cartilage, which is considerably thicker than that of the sternum.

-The joint receives arterial supply via branches of the internal thoracic artery, and of the suprascapular artery.
+The joint receives arterial supply via branches of the internal thoracic artery and the suprascapular artery.
 It is innervated via the medial supraclavicular nerve (superficially), and the nerve to subclavius (deeply).

 Joint capsule

-The joint capsule is thickened anteriorly and posteriorly, but is meagre superiorly and (especially) posteriorly, where it consists mostly of loose areolar connective tissue.
+The joint capsule is thickened anteriorly and posteriorly, but is thinner superiorly and (especially) inferiorly, where it consists mostly of loose areolar connective tissue.

 Articular disc

-The joint features a fibrocartilaginous articular disc which completely divides the joint to form two articular compartments. the disc acts to increase the range of movement of the joint.
+The joint features a fibrocartilaginous articular disc, which completely divides the joint to form two articular compartments.
+The disc acts to increase the range of movement of the joint.